Battle of Hasakah (2015): Syrian Army/YPG counterattack

-On 10 July, ISIL militants captured the military housing to the east of the Al-Zuhour neighborhood, fully besieging the Syrian Army forces in the juvenile prison and the power plant to the south of Al-Hasakah city.
-Around the same time, YPG forces to the south of Al-Harmalah had advanced eastward to the Abyad Bridge, capturing it, and severing a section of an ISIL supply route, to the south of Al-Hasakah's Al-Nishwa District.
+On 10 July, ISIL militants captured the military housing to the east of the Al-Zuhour neighborhood, fully besieging the Syrian Army forces in the juvenile prison and the power plant to the south of Hasakah city.
+Around the same time, YPG forces to the south of Al-Harmalah had advanced eastward to the Abyad Bridge, capturing it, and severing a section of an ISIL supply route, to the south of Hasakah's Al-Nishwa District.

 On 13 July, ISIL captured the Al-Ahdath Prison, in the southern countryside of the city, after besieging it for one week.
 23 NDF and SAA soldiers were killed and 11 missing during a breakout attempt, while 37 SAA soldiers managed to reach Syrian government lines.

-On 14 July, the Syrian Army announced it had concluded the first phase of military operations inside the provincial capital of Al-Hasakah, and had now entered the second phase.
-The first phase consisted of forestalling ISIL's progress in Al-Hasakah city.
+On 14 July, the Syrian Army announced it had concluded the first phase of military operations inside the provincial capital of Hasakah, and had now entered the second phase.
+The first phase consisted of forestalling ISIL's progress in Hasakah city.
 The goal of the second phase was to recapture the west district of the Al-Nishwa Quarter, along with the remaining territory in the Al-Zuhour Quarter under ISIL's control (i.e. the Panorama Roundabout).
-The goal of the third and final phase was to recapture the villages surrounding Al-Hasakah City, in order to build another buffer zone to prevent the encroaching combatants of ISIL from re-entering.
+The goal of the third and final phase was to recapture the villages surrounding Hasakah City, in order to build another buffer zone to prevent the encroaching combatants of ISIL from re-entering.